 - Use your arms to propel you forward.
 As you run, alternate driving your elbows back and forward in an exaggerated motion.
 As your elbow drives back, your opposite knee should lift up.
 Your elbows should also be bent at about 90-degree angles.

 - Lengthening your stride.
 The longer your stride, the more effective your forward motions will be.
 To create longer strides, you should use your legs to push rather than pull you forward.
 This means the most of the power when you run should come from whichever leg is behind during the push-off.

 - Increasing your stride frequency.
-Once you have the basic technique down, you can begin to decrease the interval between each stride, meaning you will pick up the pace and run faster.
+Once you have the basic technique down, you can begin to decrease the interval between each stride, meaning you will pick up the pace.
 Try not to compromise your stride length as you increase your speed.

 - Beginning to combine short bursts of speed training into your longer runs.
 To develop speed over long distances, first incorporate intervals of 30-second or one-minute sprints into your runs.